khofstadter/bcmi.khofstadter.com/README.md

 2. [website](https://bcmi.khofstadter.info) (main research outcomes contextualised in individual web pages)

 ---
-## currently doing
+# currently doing

+## phd commentary
+- can i be brief in the project commentaries and after VIVA write papers (or before VIVA)?

 ## survey plotting

-!
+- !
 BeliefSimp - quantify groups in sheet;

-What did I want to see in this survey?
-- did the music help them become more focused towards the end?
-- how did the music move their emotional state?
-- where did they feel the most focused?
-What else can I see?
+- can I come up with a nice looking interesting infograph, something worth printing (poster size?)
+- how to quantify feel(move)
+- how to quantify comments

 ### 1. database processing
+- download CSV, numeric, not extended (download others as well)
 - merge ENG and HUN surveys;
-- rename collectors;
-- add column: index
+- add index column;
+- rename collectors from numbers to text;
-- shorten description
+- shorten description in row1 add definition of numbers in row2
 - add column: SIMPLIFICATION (hide original column) - needs to be exampled in commentary;
 - format cells: left, top alignment
 - format first row: wrap (line break long descriptions)